LetMeGoogleIt4You/ARCH/readme.md

-# Arch
+# ARCH
 ARCH is a tool for documentation Cisco devices(mainly IOS-XE routers).

-ARCH is a tool that was written for SecureCRT.
-That is was the only way to use python to do network automation in the networks.
+ARCH was a tool written for SecureCRT because that was the only way to use python and network automation.

 The tool has three standalone parts.

 Part 1: Geahter informatsion
 Using SecureCRT:
 Using Netmiko(Alternativ):

 Part 2: Pharse informasion and create a csv file
 Using: SecureCRT or Python

 Part 3: Create an excel file of each CSV file
 Using:  Python (Not SecureCRT combability jet)

 ARCH  is still under development, so bugs and changes can occur